Faculty of Information Technology

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

-This unit will introduce Artificial Life (A-Life) and Artificial Intelligence (AI) techniques that can be used in the production of virtual environments.
-It also addresses the general capabilities of A-Life and AI technology, behaviours/circumstances that need to be simulated, learned or reproduced by virtual agents or characters and environments in virtual worlds.
-Techniques such as evolutionary computation and neural networks used in the development of intelligent, life-like agents in games and virtual worlds will be discussed in detail.
-This unit will build upon previous programming skills, and provide a strong grounding for further study in this area.
-The unit employs the fundamentals of C++ programming within a UNIX environment.
+This unit introduces Artificial Life (A-Life) and Artificial Intelligence (AI) techniques used to model plant and animal behaviour and interactions, especially in the context of dynamic, virtual environments.
+It also explores, in general, the scope of A-Life and AI software as these relate to the construction of intelligent software agents for biological and ecological simulation, applications in interactive computer games and virtual environments.
+Topics including finite-state-machines, neural networks, L-systems, evolutionary computation, virtual ecosystems, basic and advanced search algorithms and cooperative strategies for agent behaviour will be studied.
+This unit builds upon previous programming skills, and provides a strong grounding for further study in this area.
+The unit employs the fundamentals of C++ programming within a UNIX-based environment.

 At the completion of this unit, students should be able to: